agricio/be-the-hero/README.md

 ## 👨‍🏫 Run The Project

 You need execulte the commands for install the project dependencies this is nessecary por rum the aplications:
+The Project have 3 folders (back-end, front-end and mobile-expo) to the project works you will install the node dependencies tis way:

 <h4> Use NPM: </h4>